Kiria-F/noita-saves/README.md

 > You can input commands in lower-case

-> You can also input a command and a save's index one-line, for example: "L 4" or "d2"
+> You can also input a full command one-line, for example: "L 4", "d2" or "s my save"

 ### Now you can also create a shortcut for NoitaSaves on your desktop and in the Start menu!
 (These commands are not displayed in the application because they are rarely used)